baktragh/a8_tape_loaders_and_utils/cs_turbo2000_backup_td/readme.md

 * The Turbo 2000 file names can be up to 10 characters long, while disk file names are limited to 8 characters (except the H: devices, where the file names can be much longer).
 * To prevent unwanted file overwrites caused by duplicate file names, use the "Sequential naming" option.
 The option adds a three-digit prefix to file names extracted to a H: device, or sets a numbered file name extension for other devices.

-## How to Backup a Full Tape Side and then Extract the files
+## How to Backup a Full Tape Side and then Extract the Files

 ### Backup
 1. Create a working copy of the BACKUP T/D Utility disk image